VicOhPNW/doctor-search/README.md

 * Project demonstrates understanding of week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

 ## *Specifications*
-* A user should be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.
+* A user should be able to enter a medical issue to receive a list of doctors in the Seattle area that fit the search query.
-* A user should be able to to enter a name to receive a list of doctors in the Portland area that fit the search query.
+* A user should be able to to enter a name to receive a list of doctors in the Seattle area that fit the search query.
 * If the query response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients (the API provides this data).
 * If the API call results in an error (any message not a 200 OK), the application should return a notification that states what the error is.
 * If the query response doesn't include any doctors (for instance, if no doctors meet the search criteria), the application should return a notification that states that no doctors meet the criteria.
 (This is not an error so it should be handled separately from any errors.)

 ## *Known Bugs & Issues*
+* Some doctors have the same address listed multiple times.

 ## *Setup/Installation Requirements*